Blog – Posted on Tuesday, Feb 05

 16. The Kiss of Deception by Mary E. Pearson

-Princess Lia of Morrighan seems to have a perfect life: born into a royal family, betrothed to a prince, without a care in the world.
+Princess Lia of Morrighan seems to have a perfect life in The Kiss of Deception: born into a royal family, betrothed to a prince, without a care in the world.
 Except Lia does have a care in the world — namely, she refuses to enter into an arranged marriage with someone she’s never even met.
 That’s why, on the morning of her wedding day, she escapes to a far-off village to begin a new life.
 But as our princess will soon discover, even the lengthiest journey cannot put enough space between her and apparent treason… especially when two mysterious men arrive in town with an unusually pointed interest in Lia and her past.

 17. An Ember in the Ashes by Sabaa Tahir